arjunarveti619/gmail-selenium-automation/Readme.md

 - Verifies the subject, body and attachment name of the received email

 # Notes
 - Update the test.properties file to replace dummy credentials before you run the tests.
-Update other properties in test.proerties (chrome driver path , path of the file tobe uploaded etc)
+Update other properties in test.properties (chrome driver path , path of the file tobe uploaded etc)

 - On any terminal, move to the project's root folder and execute the following command:
     - gradlew clean test